Transforming the International Slavery Museum & Maritime Museum

 Decades of co-production with community groups and National Museums Liverpool will be expressed in the detail of the Entrance Pavilion.

-The ironwork façade will artistically express this journey, whilst the integrated balustrade timeline will show the story of the International Slavery Museum from its origins 30 years ago as a gallery in the basement of the Maritime Museum, to finally receiving recognition in its own right.
+The ironwork façade will be an artistic expression of this co-production journey, whilst the integrated balustrade timeline will show the story of the International Slavery Museum from its origins 30 years ago as a gallery in the basement of the Maritime Museum, to finally receiving recognition in its own right.
 This will sit in the timeline within the context of Liverpool’s history with transatlantic slavery and, it’s modern-day consequences.

 …these [are] impactful new designs, that signify an exciting future for the museum, with fresh energy and opportunities.